Security-Onion-Solutions/securityonion-docs/alert-data-fields.rst

 Alert Data Fields
 =================

-Below are the fields derived from IDS alerts (Snort/Suricata), after being processed by Logstash:
+Below are the fields derived from NIDS alerts (Suricata), after being processed by Logstash:

 | ``type:snort``